pianomanx/Clover/README.md

 git checkout master
 ```

 The procedure above is only needed if you wish to be able to 'git svn rebase' from the svn branch.
-For normal use you can just clone the repo as usual:
+For normal use, you can just clone the repo as usual:

 ```
 mkdir ~/Projects